aditya739/sweet-HEAVEN-/README.md

 ### MongoDB Error

-Check `.env` and ensure MongoDB is running.
+Check `.env` and ensure MongoDB is running or accessible via MongoDB Atlas.

-### Frontend cannot connect
+### Frontend cannot connect to backend

-Check API base URL in `src/utils/api.js`.
+Update `VITE_API_URL` in `.env` files to match your backend URL (local or Render).

 ### Port already in use

-Change port in `vite.config.js` or kill process.
+Change port in backend `.env` or kill the process using the port.

+### Navbar not responsive on mobile

+Navbar items wrap automatically on screens < 768px.
+Filter panel is collapsible.

+### Coupon not applying

+Ensure coupon is created in admin panel and is active/not expired.

 ---

+## Recent Updates

+✨ **v2.0 Features Added:**
+- Buy Now button for direct checkout
+- Coupon/discount code system
+- Admin edit/delete from dashboard
+- Collapsible filter panel
+- Responsive mobile navbar
+- Minimalist design overhaul
+- Improved alignment and symmetry
+- Vercel deployment configuration

 ## Future Enhancements

-* Payment gateway
+* Payment gateway integration
-* Product reviews
+* Product reviews and ratings
 * Wishlist system
 * Email notifications
 * Analytics dashboard
 * Mobile app (React Native)
+* SMS notifications

 ---